filiprajec/json-resume/readme.md

-# app.ollo resume 📄
+# resume 📄

-### A resume theme built with react.js.
+## A resume theme built with react.js

-app.ollo uses the [resume.json](https://jsonresume.org/) schema to dynamically create full-sized one page resumes.
+A resume boilerplate that uses the [resume.json](https://jsonresume.org/) schema to dynamically create auto scaled resumes.